 [29.1] A pyrethroid will also control rosy apple aphid and tarnished plant bug at pink.
 Do not exceed 14.5 oz of Asana per acre per treatment; Asana and Danitol not registered for apple blotch leafminer.
 Actara and Avaunt will also control mullein plant bug and tarnished plant bug, and Actara will control rosy apple aphid, when applied at this time.
-Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
-Do not make more than one application of Actara per season.
-Suggested action threshold: 2 or more eggs/fruit cluster leaf; refer to Fig. 1 and IPM Pub.
-No. 207 (Apple IPM: A guide for sampling and managing major apple pests in New York State) for sampling procedure.
+Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil. apple pests in New York State) for sampling procedure.

 [29.2] Do not use Lannate on Early McIntosh, Dutchess, or Wealthy varieties.
-All materials at petal fall will also control white apple leafhopper: Danitol and Lannate 90SP not labeled for apple blotch leafminer.
+All materials at petal fall will also control white apple leafhopper; Danitol and Lannate 90SP not labeled for apple blotch leafminer.
 Actara, Avaunt and Calypso will also control plum curculio and European apple sawfly when applied at this time.
 Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
-Do not make more than one application of Actara per season.
+Multiple applications of Actara, Agri-Flex or Voliam Flexi in pome fruit require applicator to not exceed a total of 0.172 lbs a.i. of thiamethoxam containing products per acre per growing season.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo and Leverage should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.
 Suggested action threshold: against sap-feeding larvae, if mines exceed 1/leaf, or if eggs exceeded 2/leaf at pink.